pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/local-docker.md

 ---
-title: Local-Docker Install
+title: Local-Docker Install | Self-Hosting Pulumi
 menu:
     userguides:
         parent: self_hosted
         identifier: self_hosted_local_docker_install
         weight: 50
-meta_desc: Installer for deploying the self-hosted Pulumi service in docker.
+meta_desc: Installer and installation instructions for deploying the self-hosted Pulumi service in docker.
 ---

 The [Local-Docker Installer](https://github.com/pulumi/pulumi-self-hosted-installers/tree/master/local-docker) is generally meant to be used where an on-premise solution is needed or where the cloud-based installation solutions (i.e. EKS, ECS, AKS) are not possible.